mitranim/xhttp/readme.md

 })
 ```

-You can branch into `then/catch` if you want:
+Branch into `then/catch` if you want:

 ```js
 const {Xhr} = require('xhttp')